dohyeonkim2526/dohyeonkim2526/README.md

 😄 Hi, It's Do Hyeon Kim.
 I’m interested in Data Engineering and Analysist.
 <img align='right' src="http://mazassumnida.wtf/api/v2/generate_badge?boj=ehgus2526">

-✏ I'm studying data analysis theory and preparing for a related certification.
+✏ I'm studying DA theory and preparing for a related certification.

 🎯 To be a Specialist in DE and DA, I'm trying to learn ...
 * SQL